kibs-tech/kibs-tech.github.io/services_posts/website-application-development.md

 ---
 # <i class="far fa-window-maximize icon-dev" ></i> Dynamic Web Based Applications

-I've worked on many major websites over the years and I've also developed quite a few of my own.
-I develop web applications in Java full stack, Javascript full stack and also SPAs in ReactJS.
+I've worked on many websites over the years from huge eCommerce platforms to small business start ups.
+I've also developed quite a few websites of my own.

-I generally work along side web designers who take care of all the visuals (graphics).
-Left to do the visuals myself I develop clean functional websites (using Bootstrap).
+I generally work along side web designers who take care of all the visuals (make websites look good).
+Left to do the visuals myself I develop clean functional websites.

 ## What I can do for small businesses and start ups

-I can help you if you have a requirement to develop a website with "lots of programming"  e.g. a website that has features such as full authentication (sign up/sign in), members only area, user profiles, message systems, data admin panels etc etc
+I can help you if you have a requirement to develop a highly functional website (i.e. with lots of programming) e.g. a website that has features such as full authentication (sign up/sign in), members only area, user profiles, message systems, data admin panels etc etc

 ## My website backends power mobile apps